Family Friendly Itinerary in Japan for 10 Days

 • Day 9: Free day in Osaka

-– e.g. Universal Studio Japan, shopping, day trip to Hiroshima
+– e.g. Universal Studios Japan, shopping, a day trip to Hiroshima

-If this is your first time to travel to Japan, probably it is nice to start your trip in Tokyo.
-Since it is the capital city and people are more used foreign tourists, there is more English information available.
-You can have a warm welcome to and good introduction about Japan in Tokyo.
-Tokyo has two international airports, so it is also likely that you fly in on either of them: Narita Airport & Haneda Airport.
-You can check how to go to Tokyo from each airport in the linked article.
+If this is your first time traveling to Japan, you will most likely be coming to the capital that is Tokyo first.
+As it is the biggest city in the world and people are pretty used to foreign tourists, there is a good amount of English information available.
+It will be a warm welcome and a fitting introduction to Japan.
+Tokyo has two international airports, so it is also likely that you will fly into one of them: Narita Airport or Haneda Airport.
+You can check on how to get to the center of Tokyo from each airport in the articles linked above.

-Also, if you prefer cost-effective way to travel around Japan, we recommend you to purchase a JR Pass before coming to Japan.
-You can travel with it easily around Japan and save a lot of money!
+Also, if you are hoping to travel throughout Japan in the most cost-effective way, we recommend you purchase a JR Pass before coming.
+It will make travel a lot easier and save a lot of money at the same time!

 Maybe you already explored the area around your hotel yesterday, but today will be your first full day in Japan.
-Our suggested itinerary with family friendly destinations is as follows.
-Enjoy!
+If it is your first time in Japan, we highly recommend you book a private tour to get the hang of Japan and see everything you want in the most efficient way.

 Morning (9am – 11am)